sindresorhus/got/migration-guides.md

 gotInstance(url, options);
 ```

 Hooks are powerful, aren't they?
-[Read more](readme.md#hooks) to see what else you can do with hooks.
+[Read more](readme.md#hooks) to see what else you achieve using hooks.

 #### More about streams